vergrig/RuBia-Dataset/README.md

   * freeform_full (Freform) and template_assoc (Common Stereotypes) subdomains of the gender domain
   * template_poor and template_rich (Common Stereotypes), freeform_full (Freeform), freeform_prof (Professional Status)
 * *Type-1-Translated* - contains files with English translations of the instructions.
 They are given in a more readable format, not immediately compatible with Toloka
+* *Type-2-Ru* - contains files with questions for following subdomains:
+  * Family context, Family stereotypes, Gendered pronouns, Sep. pos.
+(Gender domain)
+  * Professional status (Socio-economic domain)
+* *Type-2-Translated* - contains files with English translations of the instructions.
+They are given in a more readable format, not immediately compatible with Toloka

 # Subdomain list